-- 4.14 The original village of Hardwick, now protected as a conservation area, is located to the south west of the Hardwick site.
+- 4.7 The original village of Hardwick, now protected as a conservation area, is located to the south west of the Hardwick site.
 Since the 1960's Hardwick has expanded incrementally and more than doubled in size in the 1970's when Limes Estate was built.
-This growth has focused to the north and north west of the historic core creating unbalanced growth and the loss of the nucleated form of the historic settlement. - 4.15 Development of the Hardwick site will redress this balance.
+This growth has focused to the north and north west of the historic core creating unbalanced growth and the loss of the nucleated form of the historic settlement. - 4.8 Development of the Hardwick site will redress this balance.
 The village's primary school is located on the settlement's edge as are its sports fields.
 Local amenities, as a result, are limited and also located around the periphery of the village (along Cambridge Road and St Neots Road).
-Hardwick has an overall deficit of open space. - 4.16 Retail units are also dispersed over a large area rather than within a centralised and concentrated hub, meaning that the village currently lacks a unified heart. - 4.17 The Hardwick site is uniquely located to assist in restoring the village core with the creation of a new local centre containing retail, employment space, community centre and health care facilities.
-It also has the ability to integrate the isolated line of residential development along St Neots Road into the village. - 4.18 In terms of visual openness of the Hardwick site, the local pattern of topography, vegetation and development limits the extent to which development of the Hardwick site would be visible in the landscape, and where views are possible they would be largely restricted to locations within 1km of the Hardwick site boundary.
-Although a small number of views are available from the wider landscape, it was determined that, where they occur, the pattern of landform and landscape structure, or viewing distance itself, significantly reduces the degree of visual effect. - 4.19 In their assessment of parcel HA4, LUC made a great deal of the fact that the parcel forms part of the gault clay ridge which is described as a key topographical feature that allows an appreciation of the wider topographic framework of the city.
-They also note that the eastern slopes from the elevated plateau of Hardwick provide distinction from the village. - 4.20 Inter-visibility with the Hardwick site is limited to two adjacent public roads / residential streets and a small number of locations on three public rights of way directly to the south of the Hardwick site, within 0.8km of the boundary.
+Hardwick has an overall deficit of open space. - 4.9 Retail units are also dispersed over a large area rather than within a centralised and concentrated hub, meaning that the village currently lacks a unified heart. - 4.10 The Hardwick site is uniquely located to assist in restoring the village core with the creation of a new local centre containing retail, employment space, community centre and health care facilities.
+It also has the ability to integrate the isolated line of residential development along St Neots Road into the village. - 4.11 In terms of visual openness of the Hardwick site, the local pattern of topography, vegetation and development limits the extent to which development of the Hardwick site would be visible in the landscape, and where views are possible they would be largely restricted to locations within 1km of the Hardwick site boundary.
+Although a small number of views are available from the wider landscape, it was determined that, where they occur, the pattern of landform and landscape structure, or viewing distance itself, significantly reduces the degree of visual effect. - 4.12 Inter-visibility with the Hardwick site is limited to two adjacent public roads / residential streets and a small number of locations on three public rights of way directly to the south of the Hardwick site, within 0.8km of the boundary.
 The Hardwick site has a broad and gentle south westerly aspect, falling more steeply towards the southern boundary.
-We understand that it is this slope that is most exposed to views from these locations. - 4.21 In preparing the concept masterplan, figure 5, we have taken due consideration of this landform by excluding development from this area.
-We have also indicated wide areas of native woodland structure planting along these slopes to the north of Bin Brook and continued this wide woodland belt along the Hardwick site's eastern boundary, again widening to the rear of the properties along St Neots
+We understand that it is this slope that is most exposed to views from these locations. - 4.13 The masterplan has taken due consideration of this landform by excluding development from this area.
+Wide areas of native woodland structure planting have been incorporated along these slopes to the north of Bin Brook and continued this wide woodland belt along the Hardwick site's eastern boundary, again widening to the rear of the properties along St Neots Road.
+The remaining sloping part of the Hardwick site provides new areas for open space and the location for attenuation basins.
+Actual built development is located on the plateau, level with the rest of Hardwick.